The TherMOOstat comments you leave with your hot or cold feedback give context to how you think the room feels.

 Which recurring words do we see and what to they tell us?

-We’re receiving more comments accompanying your feedback each year; in 2015 we received 659 comments and a grand total of 1064 comments in 2016!
+We’re receiving more comments accompanying your feedback each year, and we love reading them all.
+On average, we receive 400 comfort votes a month, and about 110 of your comfort votes have comments written with them.
 With all of these comments we see a lot of recurring words, and when we see these keywords regularly in a short time period we have a list of possible causes to investigate.

 If we find a room is being over-cooled or the airflow is inappropriate for the room, we can optimize the heating, ventilation, and air conditioning (HVAC) system to address the issue.
 However, not every issue can be fixed this way.
 Some comfort issues are variations in personal temperature preferences and others are more complicated technical issues.